w0rm/elm-gigs/README.md

   is used to fetch the data, check the `download.sh` script
 * And of course its being coded in [the Elm language](http://elm-lang.org/), just as my [current homepage](https://github.com/w0rm/elm-unsoundscapes)
+* There is a Travis job that pulls new videos runs on each commit to master and once per day